Localization and Specialization for Hamiltonian Torus Actions

+In the above theorem we use the convention that the empty product is equal to $1$.
 We will call the above classes \textbf{Kirwan classes}.
 These classes may be not unique.
-Goldin and Tolman give a different basis for the cohomology ring $H^*_T(M; \bb{Z})$ in [GT].
-They require $a_p|_{p'}=0$ for all fixed points $p' \neq p$ of index less then or equal $2k$.
+Goldin and Tolman use a different basis for the cohomology ring $H^*_T(M; \bb{Z})$ in [GT].
+They additionally require $a_p|_{p'}=0$ for all fixed points $p' \neq p$ of index less then or equal $2k$ (where $2k$ is the index of $p$).
 Goldin and Tolman's classes, if they exist, are unique.
 Therefore they are called \textbf{canonical classes}.
-For our purposes, it is enough to have some basis for the rational equivariant cohomology ring with respect to circle action, and with the following property \begin{itemize} \item[(*)] elements of the basis are in such a bijection with the fixed points that a class corresponding to a fixed point of index $2k$ evaluated at any fixed point is 0 or a homogeneous polynomial of degree $k$. \end{itemize} We will call elements of a basis satisfying condition (*) \textbf{generating classes}.
-Kirwan classes and Goldin-Tolman cannonical classes satisfy the above condition.\\
+For our purposes, it is enough to have some basis for the rational equivariant cohomology ring with respect to the given circle action, and with the following property \begin{itemize} \item[($\star$)] elements of the basis are in such a bijection with the fixed points that for a class $\alpha$ corresponding to a fixed point of index $2k$, have that if $\iota^*(\alpha)=(f_1,\ldots,f_d) \in \oplus_{j=1}^d \,\bb{Q}[x]=H^*_{S^1}(M^{S^1}) $ then each $f_j$ is $0$ or a homogeneous polynomial of degree $k$. \end{itemize} We will call a basis satisfying condition ($\star$) \textbf{a basis of generating classes}.
+Kirwan classes and Goldin-Tolman canonical classes satisfy the above condition.

-Another important ingredient of our proof is the Atiyah-Bott, Berline-Vergne (ABBV) localization theorem.
-For a fixed point $p$ let $e(p)$ be the equivariant Euler class of tangent bundle $T_pM$, which in this case is equal to the product of weights of the torus action. \begin{theorem}[ABBV Localization, \cite{AB}\cite{BV}] Let $M$ be a compact manifold equipped with an $S^1$ action with isolated fixed points, and let $\alpha \in H^*_{S^1}(M; \bb{Q})$.
-Then as elements of $H^*(BS^{1};\bb{Q})=\bb{Q}[x]$,